oscarbutler/twenty-one/README.md

 - VS code was used to write the code.
 - Git Hub was where the repository and code is stored.
 - Pep8Ci was used to make sure that the code is correct

+## Deployment
+I deployed my code to the GitHub where you can view the progression of the code I produced.